 ‘He expresses himself well in written work and has excellent powers of observation, which makes his descriptions accurate and vivid.’

 Without a father and money, everything felt like a battle, fighting to be heard, to be accepted by the middle classes, to to take artistic subjects when the school insisted I study sciences.
 I saw unfairness and injustice all around me, from the destruction of the environment and habitats to the way the poor and helpless were treated by society.

 Luckily, I had my typewriter – the present I requested for my thirteenth birthday.
 (I had to fight for that too.)

 I became an environmental health officer to fight the destruction of the planet and its wildlife, clean up pollution and create a better world.

 Well, that’s what I thought the job involved.
 I got the pollution bit right, but I should have joined Greenpeace, I guess.
 But I’ve enjoyed my career in environmental health.
 It took me out and about to solve problems and make a difference to people’s lives.
 I enforced the law, which appealed to my strong sense of justice and fair play, and worked to helped businesses compete on a level playing field.

 Best of all, my work inspired me to create Kent Fisher, an environmental health officer who solves murders.
 While it took many years to perfect the character and the first two murder mysteries, my hard work was rewarded with the publication of No Accident.

 No ordinary detective.

-Based on my terrier, Harvey, it’s gives me the chance to tip my hat at my favourite TV detective, who filled many lonely hours in my youth with wonderful story ideas.
+Inspired by my terrier, Harvey, it’s gives me the chance to tip my hat at my favourite TV detective, who filled many lonely hours in my youth with wonderful entertainment and stories.